The Ritz Theatre Company has been providing live, quality theater to the Delaware Valley for more than 30 years.

 So Much to Offer

-Each season, the Ritz presents six mainstage productions and eight children’s shows, plus holiday productions, special events, a summer theatre camp, a summer theatre festival, an all-kids production, dramatic workshops, and outreach programs.
+Each season, the Ritz presents seven mainstage productions and eight children’s shows, plus holiday productions, special events, a summer theatre camp, a summer theatre festival, an all-kids production, dramatic workshops, and outreach programs.
 We serve more than 40,000 patrons each year.

 Over the years, we’ve shared powerful classics and thrilling dramas, great American musicals and evenings of dance, poetry and song.